 Yak-24 (Horse)

-Although the pre-war YU-2 project was never developed, the wartime OKB-3 saw very limited development, and a number of other projects never came to fruition, the first heavy-lift helicopter to see series production was the Yak-24.
+Although the pre-war YU-2 project was never developed, the wartime OKB-3 saw very limited development, and several other projects never came to fruition, the first heavy-lift helicopter to see series production was the Yak-24.

 The Yak-24 tandem rotor design made its first flight in July 1952.

-By 1952, the Yak-24 (Horse) was in full production at Leningrad’s Plant 272 and in 1955 set a number of payload records that Russian helicopters would continue to break over the following years.
-The first production models had a V tail fin but this was replaced with a different configuration.
+By 1952, the Yak-24 (Horse) was in full production at Leningrad’s Plant 272 and in 1955 set many payload records that Russian helicopters would continue to break over the following years.
+The first production models had a V tail fin, but this was replaced with a different configuration.
 Variants included VIP transport, pipe laying, passenger, and even a flying film studio.
-With two АШ-82В 1430 hp engines, the improved Yak-24U could lift a payload of 4 tonnes with a maximum range of 265km.
+With two АШ-82В 1430 hp engines, the improved Yak-24U could lift a payload of 4 tonnes with a maximum range of 265 km.

 The VIP transport variant (Yak 24K) is shown below.